hiddenDevXR/Minecraft2D/README.md

 # Minecraft2D
-MonoGame project use as a learning template for the object oriented programming I teach at various Universities.
+MonoGame project used as a learning template for the object oriented programming I teach at various Universities.